klees/ILIAS/docs/documentation/input-processing.md

   composing them from smaller parts
 * compiling constraints into more efficient PHP-code that e.g. uses references to pass data instead of copy it or uses other methods to improve PHP performance

+### Escaping

+"Escaping" is the procedure to prepare some data to be outputted in a certain context.
+It is a measure to allow another system to correctly interpret the data in the way our system intends it to be interpreted.
+This has security implications in some contexts, since incorrect interpretation of some user provided data will lead to a degraded security in some subsystem.
+Widely known vectors that use missing or incorrect escaping are SQL-injection and Cross-Side-Scripting.
+The famously and widely used `ilDB::quote`-method is an example for such a procedure that defends the database against injections of SQL.

+Escaping thus is a question of the context in which data is outputted from the system and thus on the exact other end of the data processing the system performs.
+When data is inputted to the system it certainly in general ain't possible to determine the context to which the data will be outputted later on.
+The correct means of escaping thus cannot be determined at that point as well.
+Escaping thus is a problem that needs to be tackled at the various output interfaces of the system.

+### Sanitizing

+"Sanitizing" is the attempt to clean up the data provided by users and remove unwanted parts of the input to derive acceptable input.
+On the one hand, sanitizing input data can be understood to be an implementation of [Postels Law of robustness](https://en.wikipedia.org/wiki/Robustness_principle).
+On the other hand it might be understood as security measure to remove dangerous parts of some input in order to prevent injection attacks or at least make them less likely.

+As an attempt to make the system more robust, sanitizing input certainly is a valid approach that can be understood as a step, or even the step, in the transformation from primitive user input to richer internal data types.
+As such it does not require extra attention.

+As an attempt to prevent injection, sanitizing is a very weak measure.
+Similar to escaping, it is not possible to know the output context for some data and hence the required escaping at the moment the data is handed to the system as input.
+This problem will get bigger once the system gets more interfaces that actually output data.

+Instead of removing data from input that is deemed unsecure in some context, it is more advisable to reject said data, either with a detailed message to the user or not.
+This on the one hand allows the user to act accordingly and modify the data she send, while simply discarding parts of the data may leave the user in the wrong impression that the input was actually accepted.
+On the other hand, input containing data that could be used in an injection-vector could be a hint that someone tries to tamper with the system.
+This attempt should be noticed somehow and not silently be ignored by removing the injection code.
+Last but not least, a sanitizing procedure might become an attack surface in its own right when elaborate and complex enough.

 ## State of the Art: Core Libraries